 - High-Quality Ingredients: Use the highest quality ingredients that you can.
 Organic beans, unsweetened ketchup, uncured organic bacon, and wild organic honey will serve you well.

-What To Eat With Baked Beans
+What To Eat With Traeger BBQ Beans

 Storage And Reheating